murtazaraj786/sentinel-audit/README.md

 # Microsoft Sentinel Audit and Update Tool

-A Python tool for auditing Microsoft Sentinel data connectors and analytic rules, checking for available updates, and deploying those updates.
+A Python tool for auditing Microsoft Sentinel data connectors and analytic rules, checking for available updates, and deploying those updates with an automated workflow.

 ## Features

 - **Data Connector Auditing**: List all data connectors in your Sentinel workspace and check for available updates
 - **Analytic Rules Auditing**:
   - List all installed analytic rules
   - View rule details including severity, status, and tactics
-  - Check for available updates
+  - Check for available updates from templates
   - Statistics by severity and enabled/disabled status
-- **Deployment Capabilities**: Deploy updates to analytic rules and data connectors
+- **Automated Update Detection**: Scan for updates to solutions, rules, and connectors
+- **Change Preview**: View detailed comparisons between current and updated versions
+- **Approval-Based Deployment**:
+  - Interactive mode to review and approve each update individually
+  - Batch mode to deploy all updates at once
+  - Auto-approve mode for automated workflows
+- **Deployment Reports**: Generate detailed reports of deployment activities
 - **Detailed Reporting**: Formatted console output and logging for audit trails

 ## Prerequisites